Nicolae Ceaușescu: Early life

 He became an apprentice shoemaker, working in the workshop of Alexandru Săndulescu, a shoemaker who was an active member in the then-illegal Communist Party.
-Ceaușescu was soon involved in the Communist Party activities (becoming a member in early 1932), but as a teenager he was given only small tasks.
+Ceaușescu was soon involved in Communist Party activities (becoming a member in early 1932), but as a teenager he was given only small tasks.
 He was first arrested in 1933, at the age of 15, for street fighting during a strike and again, in 1934, first for collecting signatures on a petition protesting against the trial of railway workers and twice more for other similar activities.
 By the mid-1930s, he had been in missions in Bucharest, Craiova, Câmpulung and Râmnicu Vâlcea, being arrested several times.

-The profile file from the secret police, Siguranța Statului, named him "a dangerous Communist agitator" and "distributor of Communist and antifascist propaganda materials".
+The profile from the secret police, Siguranța Statului, named him "a dangerous Communist agitator" and "distributor of Communist and antifascist propaganda materials".
 For these charges, he was convicted on 6 June 1936 by the Brașov Tribunal to two years in prison, an additional six months for contempt of court, and one year of forced residence in Scornicești.
 He spent most of his sentence in Doftana Prison.
-While out of jail in 1939, he met Lenuța (Elena) Petrescu, whom he married in 1947 and who would play an increasing role in his political life over the years.
+While out of jail in 1939, he met Lenuța Petrescu, whom he married in 1947 and who would play an increasing role in his political life over the years.